FeiLiuEM/GoldenDict_Dictionary_Google_Microsoft-Bing_Baidu/README.md

 ## 3 Baidu translate

-#### Follow the process of [baidu open translate platform](https://fanyi-api.baidu.com/api/trans/product/desktop), and create your own appid.
+#### Follow the process of [Baidu Translate Platform](https://fanyi-api.baidu.com/api/trans/product/desktop), and create your own appid.

 #### Then, copy the `baidu_translate.py` to your file.
 Remember changing the appid and key to your own.